 - For rest of the purchases you earn 1X points.

-- You are entitled to earn bonus points on purchases limited to $100,000per annum for each of the four categories.
+- You are entitled to earn bonus points on purchases limited to $100,000 per year for each of the four categories.

 - You are allowed to utilize Membership Rewards Pay with Points to fly any airline, anytime provided you patronize the American Express Travel site for your bookings.